 - Wrongful death of a loved one

 Depending on the facts of your case, you may have multiple options for recovering compensation.
-It’s important to consult an experienced Tampa workplace accidents attorney early in the process to make sure you’re getting everything you deserve.
+It’s important to consult an experienced Tampa workplace accident attorney early in the process to make sure you’re getting everything you deserve.

 At Roman Austin Personal Injury Lawyers, we’re here to help.
 Call for your free case review today.